zweg25/Scrabble/README.md

 **Instructions**

-When you download this repository you can run it straight in [XCode](https://developer.apple.com/xcode/downloads/).
+When you download this repository you can open and run it straight in [XCode](https://developer.apple.com/xcode/downloads/).
 Make sure you have a reliable wifi connection for certain HTTP requests.

 ## Design Details